ManimCommunity/manim/docs/source/installation/linux.rst

    ran into missing dependencies while installing.

-In any case, we have also compiled instructions for several common combinations of operating systems and package managers, see below.
+In any case, we have also compiled instructions for several common combinations of operating systems and package managers below.

 Required Dependencies
 ---------------------